Cisco

 Acquisition in 2000

-Komodo Technology specializes in developing Voice-over-IP (VoIP) devices that enable analog telephones to make calls over IP-based networks.
-The company's technology facilitates the transition from traditional circuit-switched networks to modern packet-based networks.
-This is achieved through the use of an internal modem that connects to a standard telephone line or by linking an Ethernet jack to various broadband access devices, including digital subscriber lines, cable, and wireless solutions.
+Komodo Technology specializes in the development of Voice-over-IP (VoIP) devices that enable analog telephones to make calls over IP-based networks.
+The company's technology facilitates the transition from conventional circuit-switched networks to modern packet-based systems.
+This is achieved through internal modems that connect to standard telephone lines or by linking to an Ethernet jack connected to broadband access devices, such as digital subscriber lines, cable, and wireless connections.
+Komodo Technology's innovations aim to enhance communication efficiency in a rapidly evolving telecommunications landscape.

 SAN Valley Systems